 More tips and advice from UoN alumni

-Refine some practical skills.
-After all the theoretical sessions at university, you mind find it useful to take an Excel or PowerPoint crash course to learn all the shortcuts (Udemy, LinkedIn Learning and edX have great courses).
+Refine some practical skills - you mind find it useful to take an Excel or PowerPoint crash course to learn all the shortcuts (Udemy, LinkedIn Learning and edX have great courses).

 They can be really useful in getting your job done better and faster, while also impressing your manager, who might even learn a couple of tricks from you.